bcit-ltc/vault/service-config/NOTES.md

 # Vault Service Info

-This path stores the Vault service config as a reference - it should match `/etc/vault.d/vault.hcl` on the server.
+This path stores the Vault service config as a reference - it should match `/etc/vault.d/vault.hcl` on the server with TLS and AWS KMS secret values filled-in.

 ## Service Information